dgruber/drmaa/README.md

 Go DRMAA applications need to open a DRMAA session before the DRMAA calls can be executed.
 Opening a DRMAA session usually establishes a connection to the cluster scheduler (distributed resource manager).
-Hence if no more DRMAA calls are mode the Exit() method of the session must be executed.
+Hence if no more DRMAA calls are made the Exit() method of the session must be executed.
 This tears down the connection.
-When an application does not call the Exit() method this can leave a communication handle open on the cluster scheduler side (which can take a while while to be removed automatically).
+When an application does not call the Exit() method this can leave a communication handle open on the cluster scheduler side (which can take a while to be removed automatically).
 It should be always avoided not to call Exit().
-In Go the **defer** statement can be used but note that the function is not executed when an *os.Exit()* call is maded.
+In Go the **defer** statement can be used but remember that the function is not executed when an *os.Exit()* call is made.

 Creating a DRMAA session: